rethinkdb/rethinkdb-rs/api/ruby/aggregation/distinct.md

 # Description #

-Remove duplicate elements from the sequence.
+Removes duplicate elements from a sequence.
+Returns an array even when called on a stream.
+Meant for use on small sequences.

 __Example:__ Which unique villains have been vanquished by marvel heroes?